-3. Enabling Factors
+2. Enabling Factors

 a.
-Enabling factors include skills, resources, accessible facilities, and physical and mental capacities.
+Enabling factors include skills, resources, accessible facilities, physical and mental capacities, living conditions, societal support, and accessible facilities, programs, and services.

-4. Reinforcing Factors
+3. Reinforcing Factors

 a.
 Reinforcing factors may include praise from family and friends, rewards from teachers or parents, or encouragement and recognition for meeting a goal, but lasting change depends on an internal commitment and sense of achievement.